HackdYourShit/ios_static_ipa_inspector/README.md

 # Inspect an iOS app
 This set of Python scripts was designed to speed up basic static analysis of an iOS IPA.

+#### Design Pattern
+The code was written to use Python's Object Orientated features.
+The orchestration of the classes was handled by the main file.
+This was done as many of the class could be instantiated and then run on different **threads**.
 #### Python and 3rd party APIs
 ```
 radare2